 According to a 2015 study, back pain has overtaken heart disease as the biggest cause of years spent in ill health in Britain.

 A massive 4 out of 5 of us complain of disturbed sleep.
 In numerous studies, if people are kept awake all night, results show that they feel pain more easily.
 Good sleep can function like low-level pain medication.
 Aim for 7 to 9 hrs sleep a night, however, the exact amount with vary from person to person.

 Cherries gain their lovely deep red colour from anthocyanin – a type of flavonoid which is a powerful antioxidant.
 Anthocyanin has anti-inflammatory properties similar to those found in aspirin.

-Containing curcumin, known for its potent anti-inflammatory properties, studies have linked turmeric to reduced inflammation in a number of conditions, including psoriasis (skin condition that causes red, flaky, crusty patches of skin covered with silvery scales).
-Curcumin, has also been shown to help fight against the inflammation in the body that contributes to the growth of cancer tumours.
+Containing curcumin, known for its potent anti-inflammatory properties, studies have linked turmeric to reduced inflammation in a number of conditions, including psoriasis (a skin condition that causes red, flaky, crusty patches of skin covered with silvery scales).
+Curcumin has also been shown to help fight the inflammation in the body that contributes to the growth of cancer tumours.